Vlahaka/The-T.N.C.-Theseus/Theseus.md

 “They’re improving, sir,” Kovarik *replied without hesitation*.
 “After more than 600 hours in combat simulations, they damn well ought to.
 They’re starting to operate as a unit—but they still slip into cocky impulses.
 Like Hound earlier.”
 *She folded her arms.*
 “In a real engagement, they might panic at first.
 But I’ve got the leash tight.
 If they lose it, I’ll snap them back into line.”

+*Radek frowned slightly.*
+“Why did you feel the need to extend your feedback into a live combat scenario?
+The war ended thirteen years ago, Commander.”

+*Haraldson glanced at Radek, a small knowing smile on his face—wordless confirmation that the unease wasn’t just in the command deck.
+It had seeped into every corridor of the ship.*

+“With all due respect, Captain,” *Kovarik began, inhaling deeply as if bracing herself*, “we’ve been stationed here for almost a year.
+I haven’t heard a single new directive from either of you—aside from the daily combat simulations.
+We’re preparing for something.
+We don’t know what, or when—but everyone on this ship feels it in their bones.”

+“Sounds like you’re complaining,” *Haraldson cut in sharply, stepping toward her.*

+“No, sir,” *Kovarik snapped into proper posture*.
+“I’m stating facts.
+It feels like the TSU is preparing for an offensive against the ORF—and we’re the tip of the spear.”

+“Let her be, Leif,” *Radek interjected, a wide smile creeping onto his face*.
+“She’s right to speculate.
+We haven’t given out any new instructions because we haven’t received any.
+Just: hold position.”
+*He stepped past her, heading toward the exit.*
+“Now, let’s get that coffee you’ve been whining about.”

+The two men stepped out of the C.C.C., while Kovarik remained rooted in place—like a computer left mid-task with no further input.

+"Are you gonna sleep there, Kovarik?" *the X.O.'s voice rang out, echoing through the chamber.*

+"No sir!
+On my way, sir!" *the Witch replied in a raised, eager tone and immediately quickened her pace to catch up with the two men.*

+*As they walked through hallways, bulkheads, and causeways, every crew member they passed stopped in their tracks to offer firm, respectful salutes.
+Kovarik was clearly elated to be seen walking beside the ship’s Captain and Executive Officer.*

+*Radek could feel her pride—and he remembered.
+Fifteen years ago, during the Great Sol War, she had joined his crew as a fresh academy graduate.
+Back then, she dreamed of becoming a great pilot, though her confidence was brittle.
+She had lost her family and friends to a bombing raid on her home dome on Mars.
+The only reason she survived was because she was still in Navy school on Earth.*

+*After that, she flew with fury.
+She wanted to avenge her loss, to protect others from the same fate.
+It was Haradlson who shaped her into the pilot she had become—a razor-sharp ace who had survived countless dogfights on skill, instinct, and sheer will alone.*